-Signal Name Pin No. Туре State During Reset Signal Description тсо 111 Schmitt Input/ Output Input TC0 - 1 - Timer C, Channels 0 and 1 (GPIOE8) Schmitt Input/ Port E GPIO - These GPIO pins can be individually programmed as input or output pins.
-TC1 (GPIOE9) 113 Output At reset, these pins default to Timer functionality.
+Signal Name Pin No. Туре State During Reset Signal Description тсо 111 Schmitt Input/ Output Input TC0 - 1 - Timer C, Channels 0 and 1 (GPIOE8) Schmitt Input Port E GPIO - These GPIO pins can be individually TC1 (GPIOE9) 113 Input/ Output programmed as input or output pins.
+At reset, these pins default to Timer functionality.
 To deactivate the internal pull-up resistor, clear the appropriate bit of the GPIOE_PUR register.
-See Part 6.5.6 for details.
-TDO 107 Schmitt Input/ Output Input TD0 - TD3 - Timer D, Channels 0, 1, 2 and 3 (GPIOE10) Schmitt Port E GPIO - These GPIO pins can be individually programmed TD1 (GPIOE11) 108 Input/ Output as input or output pins.
+See Section 6.5.6 SIM Pull-up Disable Register (SIM_PUDR) for details.
+TD0 107 Schmitt Input/ Output Input TD0 - TD3 - Timer D, Channels 0, 1, 2 and 3 (GPIOE10) Schmitt Input/ Output Input/ Port E GPIO - These GPIO pins can be individually TD1 (GPIOE11) 108 programmed as input or output pins.
 At reset, these pins default to Timer functionality.
 TD2 (GPIOE12) 109 To deactivate the internal pull-up resistor, clear the appropriate bit of the GPIOE_PUR register.
-See Part 6.5.6 for details.
-TD3 (GPIOE13) 110 IRQA 52 Schmitt Input External Interrupt Request A and B - The IRQA and IRQB IRQB 53 Input inputs are asynchronous external interrupt requests during Stop and Wait mode operation.
-During other operating modes, they are synchronized external interrupt requests, which indicate an external device is requesting service.
-They can be programmed to be level-sensitive or negative-edge triggered.
-To deactivate the internal pull-up resistor, set the IRQ bit in the SIM_PUDR register.
-See Part 6.5.6 for details.
+See Section TD3 (GPIOE13) 110 6.5.6 SIM Pull-up Disable Register (SIM_PUDR) for details.
+IRQA 52 Schmitt Input External Interrupt Request A and B - The IRQA and IRQB 53 Input IRQB inputs are asynchronous external interrupt requestsduring Stop and Wait mode operation.
+During otheroperating modes, they are synchronized external interruptrequests, which indicate an external device is requestingservice.
+They can be programmed to be level-sensitive ornegative-edge triggered.To deactivate the internal pull-up resistor, set the IRQ bitin the SIM_PUDR register.
+See Section 6.5.6 SIMPull-up Disable Register (SIM_PUDR) for details.

-Signal Name Pin No. Туре State During Reset Signal Description RESET 78 Schmitt Input Input Reset - This input is a direct hardware reset on the processor.
+Signal Name Pin No. Туре State During Signal Description RESET 78 Schmitt Reset Input Reset - This inp ut is a d irect hardware reset on the Input processor.
 When RESET is asserted low, the device is initialized and placed in the reset state.
 A Schmitt trigger input is used for noise immunity.
 The internal reset signal will be deasserted synchronous with the internal clocks after a fixed number of internal clocks.
 To ensure complete hardware reset, RESET and TRST should be asserted together.
 The only exception occurs in a debugging environment when a hardware device reset is required and the JTAG/EOnCE module must not be reset.
-In this case, assert RESET but do not assert TRST.
+In this case, assert RESET, but do not assert TRST.
 Note: The internal Power-On Reset will assert on initial power-up.
 To deactivate the internal pull-up resistor, set the RESET bit in the SIM_PUDR register.
-See Part 6.5.6 for details.
+See Section 6.5.6 SIM Pull-up Disable Register (SIM_PUDR). for details.
 RSTO 77 Output Output Reset Output - This output reflects the internal reset state of the chip.
 EXTBOOT Internal Ground Schmitt Input Input External Boot - This input is tied to V{DD} to force the device to boot from off-chip memory (assuming that the on-chip Flash memory is not in a secure state).
 Otherwise, it is tied to ground.
-For details, see Table 4-4.
-Note: When this pin is tied low, the customer boot software should disable the internal pull-up resistor by setting the XBOOT bit of the SIM_PUDR; see Part 6.5.6.
-Note: This pin is internally tied low (to V{SS}).
+For details, see Table 4-4 .
+Note: When this pin is tied low, the customer boot software should disable the internal pull-up resistor by setting the XBOOT bit of the SIM_PUDR; see Section 6.5.6 SIM Pull-up Disable Register (SIM_PUDR).
+Note : This pin is internally tied low (to V {SS}).
 EMI_MODE Internal Ground Schmitt Input Input External Memory Mode - This device will boot from internal Flash memory under normal operation.
 This function is also affected by EXTBOOT and the Flash security mode; see Table 4-4 for details.
-Note: When this pin is tied low, the customer boot software should disable the internal pull-up resistor by setting the EMI_MODE bit of the SIM_PUDR; see Part 6.5.6.
+Note: When this pin is tied low, the customer boot software should disable the internal pull-up resistor by setting the EMI_MODE bit of the SIM_PUDR; see Section 6.5.6 SIM Pull-up Disable Register (SIM_PUDR).
 Note: This pin is internally tied low (to V{SS}).